artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/reactive-programming.markdown

 {% endhighlight %}

-# Examples of RxSwift app
+# Searching for books with RxSwift and RxCocoa
 We are going to implement an app for searching books using Google APIs

 first step is to create models for our response